kresimirko/kikipnt-plus/README.md

 (Working directory has to be [kikipnt](./kikipnt/).)

+If you want the Retina Tiles to work, you have to specify your own key as an environment variable or put it inside .env.
+Regardless, the name should be `API_KEY_RETINA_TILES`.

 `npm install` - install all the necessary packages (check the [dependency graph](https://github.com/kresimirko/kikipnt/network/dependencies) for a list)

 `npm run dev` - build and run the development version